oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

  {% img blog/spring-data-elasticsearch/okta-signin.png alt:"Okta Sign In Form" width:"400" %}{: .center-image }

- **IMPORTANT NOTE**: There is a potential issue observed for the blog service, as [Kubernetes probes](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints.kubernetes-probes) are enabled by default, the blog application might change its state to `OUT_OF_SERVICE` during start up and Eureka discards the following heartbeats with state `UP`.
-In that case, disable Kubernetes probes in the `docker-compose.yml` with the following environment variable:
+ **IMPORTANT NOTE**: There is a potential issue observed for the blog service.
+As [Kubernetes probes](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints.kubernetes-probes) are enabled by default, the blog application might change its state to `OUT_OF_SERVICE` during start up and Eureka might discard the following heartbeats with state `UP`.
+In this case, disable Kubernetes probes in the `docker-compose.yml` with the following environment variable:

 ```yml
 services: